Acediae/Curriculum-Vitae-/README.md

 # Curriculum Vitae
-This contains Information about the Air-conditioning Trainer's proponents.
+This contains information about the Air-conditioning Trainer's proponents.